wp-plugins/google-sitemap-generator/readme.txt

 = Do I always have to click on "Rebuild Sitemap" if I modified a post? =

-No, if you edit/publish/delete a post, your sitemap is automatcally regenerated
+No, if you edit/publish/delete a post, your sitemap is automatically regenerated

 = So much configuration options...
 Do I need to change them? =